Can local particle filters beat the curse of dimensionality?: Introduction and background

-While the law of the model at each spatial location is no longer independent as in the trivial model of the previous section, large-scale interacting systems can nonetheless exhibit an approximate version of this property: this is the \emph{decay of correlations} phenomenon that has been particularly well studied in statistical mechanics (see, e.g., \cite{Geo11}).
-Informally speaking, while the states $X_n^v$ and $X_n^{w}$ at two sites $v,w\in V$ are probably quite strongly correlated when $v$ and $w$ are close together, one might expect that $X_n^v$ and $X_n^{w}$ are nearly independent when $v$ and $w$ are far apart as measured with respect to the natural distance in the graph $G$.
+In most data assimilation problems, the high-dimensional nature of the model is essentially due to its spatial structure: the aim of the problem is to track the dynamics of a random field (e.g., the atmospheric pressure and temperature fields in the case of weather forecasting).
+In this paper, we take as a starting point the notion that the coordinates $X_n^v,Y_n^v$ $(v\in V)$ of our hidden Markov model are indexed by a large graph $G=(V,E)$ that represents the spatial degrees of freedom of the model, and that its interactions are local: the dynamics and observations at a spatial location depends only on the states at locations in a neighborhood, as is illustrated in Figure~\ref{fig:lfilt} below.
+While the law of the model at each spatial location is no longer independent as in the trivial model of the previous section, large-scale interacting systems can nonetheless exhibit an approximate version of this property: this is the \emph{decay of correlations} phenomenon that has been particularly well studied in statistical mechanics \cite{Geo11}.
+Informally speaking, while the states $X_n^v$ and $X_n^{w}$ at two sites $v,w\in V$ are probably quite strongly correlated when $v$ and $w$ are close together, one might expect that $X_n^v$ and $X_n^{w}$ are nearly independent when $v$ and $w$ are far apart with respect to the natural distance in the graph $G$. \footnote{The precise formulation of the decay of correlations property that will be used in our analysis is determined by the mathematical machinery that will be used in the proofs; cf. Sections~\ref{sec:dobrushin} and \ref{sec:lfstab}.}

 The core idea of this paper is that the decay of correlations property can provide a mechanism to surmount the curse of dimensionality.
 A speculative back-of-the-envelope computation explains how this might work.
 Due to the decay of correlations, the conditional distribution of the site $X_n^v$ given the new observation $Y_n$ should not depend significantly on observations $Y_n^w$ at sites $w$ distant from $v$.
-Suppose we can develop a \emph{local} particle filtering algorithm that at each site $v$ only uses observations in a local neighborhood $K$ of $v$ to update the filtering distribution.
-As we have seen in the previous section, the sampling error is controlled by the dimension of the observations: as we have now restricted to observations in $K$, the sampling error at each site will be exponential only in $\card K$ rather than in the full dimension $\card V$.
+Suppose we can develop a \emph{local} particle filtering algorithm that at each site $v$ only uses observations in a local neighborhood $K$ of $v$ to update the filtering distribution.\vadjust{\goodbreak} As we have seen in the previous section, the sampling error is controlled by the dimension of the observations: as we have now restricted to observations in~$K$, the sampling error at each site will be exponential only in $\card K$ rather than in the full dimension $\card V$.
 On the other hand, the truncation to observations in $K$ is only approximate: the decay of correlations property suggests that the bias introduced by this truncation should decay exponentially in $\diam K$.
 Therefore,

 If the size of the neighborhoods $K$ is chosen so as to optimize the error, then the resulting algorithm is evidently consistent (with a slower convergence rate than the standard $1/\sqrt{N}$ Monte Carlo rate: this is likely unavoidable in high dimension) with an error bound that is independent of the model dimension $\card V$.